automl/hierarchical_nas_construction/README.md

 # Towards Neural Architecture Search from Scratch
-This repository contains the implementation of our paper "Towards Neural Architecture Search from Scratch", a search space design framework expressing neural architectures algebraically that are constructed by context-free grammars.
+This repository contains the implementation of our paper "Towards Neural Architecture Search from Scratch", that treats neural architectures as algebraic terms and implements the construction mechanism of algebraic terms with context-free grammars.
 For more details, please refer to [our paper](https://arxiv.org/abs/2211.01842).

 ## 1. Installation